 The Story of Sloan

 On February 28th, 2020, Porter McMichael and I made what we believe to be the first winter ascent of the West Face of Sloan Peak.
 We climbed an incredible line approximately 1000 ft long of WI3-4 and steep snow climbing before our route joined the final 600 ft of snowfields to the summit.
-On the very final ice step, I suffered a short fall and broke a few bones in the right side of my face.
+On the very final ice step, I suffered a long fall and broke a few bones in the right side of my face.
 We bailed down the route and skied out.

 The west face of Sloan is perhaps the most aesthetic winter face in the entire North Cascades, with countless unclimbed lines of world class quality and technicality.
 I hope others can learn from our experience and build on it.
 For the entire story of Sloan (for route beta, skip to the end), read on.